Adrienne Shelly: Death and investigation

 Pillco gave a different account during trial in 2008.
 He said he was returning to work after lunch when he noticed Shelly returning to her apartment in the elevator, and decided to follow and rob her.
 He said he waited on the landing of Shelly's apartment as she entered and left the door open, and intended to steal from her purse.
 When Shelly caught him and threatened to call police, he grabbed the phone and covered her mouth to quiet her screaming.
 After rendering Shelly unconscious, Pillco bound a bed sheet around her neck and strangled her.
-He then dragged her to the bathroom, where he hung her body from the shower rod to make her death look like suicide.
+He then dragged her to the bathroom, where he hanged her body from the shower rod to make her death look like suicide.

 The second version was consistent with the lack of dust on Shelly's shoes that she was not wearing when found and was apparently a confession to murder.
 Prosecutors thought if charged with murder, Pillco might return to his original account and a jury trial could find him guilty of a lesser charge.
 The medical examiner determined that Shelly was still alive when hanged.
 Pillco pleaded guilty to first-degree manslaughter and was sentenced to 25 years in prison without parole.
-Since he is an illegal immigrant, he is scheduled to be deported to Ecuador upon release.
+He is scheduled to be deported to Ecuador upon release.

 At Pillco's sentencing on March 13, 2008, Shelly's husband and family members said that they would never forgive him.
 Andy Ostroy said of Pillco, "...you are nothing more than a cold-blooded killer" and that he hoped he would "rot in jail".

 Ostroy said, "Adrienne was the kindest, warmest, most loving, generous person I knew.
 She was incredibly smart, funny, and talented, a bright light with an infectious laugh and huge smile that radiated inner and outer beauty ... she was my best friend, and the person with whom I was supposed to grow old."